Spimy/kita/README.md

 ### Events folder

 This is where all your events you create reside in.
-You may categorise your events into subfolders and they will still be scanned.
+You may categorise your events into sub-folders and they will still be scanned.

 ## Creating Commands